Commonly Used Brand Name(s)Thalomid

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.

-Take this medicine with water, preferably at bedtime, and at least 1 hour after the evening meal.
+Take this medicine with water at least 1 hour after the evening meal, preferably at bedtime.

 Do not open the blister pack with the capsule until you are ready to take it.
-If you touch a broken capsule or the medicine in the capsule, wash your skin with soap and water right away.
+Do not break, chew, or open it.
+If you accidentally open the capsule and have contact with the powder, wash your skin with soap and water.
+If the medicine gets into your eyes, nose, or mouth, rinse them with water.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.